ThomasQuinnKelly/bip-framework/README.md

 To run spring boot and spring cloud enabled services on the BIP Platform, it must adhere to various service patterns.
 This repository contains a suite of framework libraries, auto configurations, test libraries and parent POM that must be included as dependencies to enable the patterns.

-For information regarding recommended development patterns for developing service applications, and the purpose and usage of capabilities that are provided by the BIP Framework, see the [bip-reference-spring-boot README.md](https://github.com/department-of-veterans-affairs/bip-reference-person).
+For information regarding recommended development patterns for developing service applications, and the purpose and usage of capabilities that are provided by the BIP Framework, see the [bip-reference-person README.md](https://github.com/department-of-veterans-affairs/bip-reference-person).

 # Project Breakdown & Links

 1. [bip-framework-autoconfigure](bip-framework-autoconfigure/README.md): Shared auto-configuration that attempts to automatically configure your application based on the configuration properties.
 For example, if `spring.cache.type` is set to `redis`, then `BipCacheAutoConfiguration` configures the necessary beans, connection factory and cache configurations.
-Similarly, it also supports configuration and beans to support Audit, Feign, REST, JWT Security, Swagger, Hystrix, Validator and Vault.
+Similarly, it also supports auto configuration for Audit, Feign, REST, JWT Security, Swagger, Hystrix, Validator and Vault.

 2. [bip-framework-libraries](bip-framework-libraries/README.md): Common BIP capabilities for the services to implement consistent behavior.
 It contains interfaces, annotations and classes consumed by the application services for various functionality.